iherman/preview/README.md

 generate the final URLs.

 (Note that this is the case where the GitHub "PR preview" application also fails.
-In other words, for the development of EPUB, this tool _is the only_ tool that can be used to put preview statements in the PR comments.)
+In other words, for the development of EPUB, this tool _is the only_ one that can be used to put preview statements in the PR comments.)

-The library is prepared for the EPUB case, and similar setups can be done for other, similar cases.
-The CLI for EPUB be run as
+The library is prepared for the "family" case, the current dataset is centered around EPUB.
+The CLI is: be run as

 ```sh